PPC Advertising Plays an Important Role in Your Online Marketing Strategy

 - Who are you targeting with this campaign?

 Always remind yourself who you’re aiming to reach through paid search.
-When choosing keywords and creating ad copy, select the words or phrases your audience would search for and write copy that speaks to their needs.
+When choosing keywords and creating ad copy, select the words or phrases your audience would search for and write a copy that speaks to their needs.
 Always be sure the content on your landing page logically aligns with these keywords and the ad text to ensure a high quality user experience and to maximize your ROI.
 Put yourself in the visitor’s shoes.
 Would the keywords and ad text catch your attention and give you helpful information?

 - What outcome do you want?

 Determine what you would like your user to do once they click on your paid search ad.
 Include this goal as a call to action in your ad text.
 Drive visitors to a landing page that easily leads them toward this goal.
 This outcome should also determine the type of ad you choose.
-For example, certain styles of Facebook Ads are design to drive traffic to a landing page, while others are engineered to maximize visibility, but offer little in the way of conversions.
+For example, certain styles of Facebook Ads are designed to drive traffic to a landing page, while others are engineered to maximize visibility, but offer little in the way of conversions.

 - How will you know the PPC Campaign is a success?